Treatment for endometriosis pain | Acupuncture for endometriosis Melbourne

 - How to make a castor oil pack for endometriosis

 (Updated May 2021)

-If you are reading this, chances are that you or someone you care about is searching for a more natural approach to endometriosis.
-And no doubt you are seeking the best endometriosis specialist in Melbourne that can provide you with a clear treatment plan, especially if you are trying to fall pregnant and are worried about fertility with endometriosis.
+And no doubt you are seeking the best endometriosis specialist in Melbourne that can provide you with a clear treatment plan, especially if you are trying to fall pregnant and are worried about fertility treatment with endometriosis.

 By definition, endometriosis is invasive and disruptive to normal physiological functioning.
 How endometriosis is diagnosed is grading into 4 stages, and refers to the growth of uterine tissue outside of the uterus, often on the ovaries and fallopian tubes, plus the bladder and bowels.

 Even mild endometriosis can be problematic for some women, and it is always best to address it with an approach of western and natural medicine treatment.

 Endometriosis cannot be ignored as it may lead to a host of ongoing health problems including fertility problems, weight gain, endometriosis cysts, back and leg pain, bloating, ovulation pain, endometriosis on the bowel and bladder causing problems, painful intercourse, plus painful and heavy periods.